 The big-majority Democratic state legislature, defying Illinois' balanced-budget law, has been passing deficit budgets for years.
 The new definition of a liberal is no longer tax-and-spend; it's borrow-and-spend.

 It's no surprise that unemployment keeps increasing, and the reason why the rate isn't higher than we are told is that the government has stopped counting people who have given up looking for a job.
+Employers are not hiring because taxes and regulations are expected to rise.

 Starting Jan.
 1, 28 million middle-Americans will be socked with a massive Alternative Minimum Tax (AMT), which Republicans had suspended.
 That's a "gotcha" that penalizes taxpayers in ways they never expect, adding big tax penalties based on an "alternative" way of calculating taxes due.